 Tusk Festival Returns To Sage Gateshead With Exhilarating Line Up

-TUSK Festival returns for its 7th iteration this October 13th- 15th, once again bringing its uniquely diverse programme of adventurous international music to the North East of England.
-But why should you care?
-And why should you join the legions of TUSK fanatics this October?
+TUSK Festival returns for its 7th iteration this October 13th – 15th, once again bringing its uniquely diverse programme of adventurous international music to the North East of England.

-This year, we’re building our relationship with the pioneering TUSK organizers, offering up a 2017 line-up that is as unwavering, as true, and as uncompromising as ever.
-Alongside a truly eclectic and international music menu and TUSK’s trademark slew of UK debuts, festival goers can again enjoy the a renowned film programme, exhibtions, talks, installations, interactions and more, all curated to inspire the musically curious.
+Once more, alongside a truly eclectic and international music menu and TUSK’s trademark slew of UK debuts, festival goers can again enjoy the festival’s renowned film programme, exhibtions, talks, installations, interactions and more, all curated to inspire the musically curious.

-The acts announced for 2017 so far are typically genre transcendent, offering festival goers a unique opportunity to broaden their musical horizons whilst enjoying a rip-roaring festival experience.
+The announcements for TUSK 2017 are typically genre transcendent, offering festival goers a unique opportunity to broaden their musical horizons whilst enjoying a rip-roaring festival experience.
 The line up so far includes: